api3dao/signed-api/packages/airnode-feed/README.md

-# pusher
+# airnode-feed

 > A service for storing and accessing signed data.

-Pusher is a Node.js service, dockerized and deployable on any cloud provider or hostable on premise.
+Airnode feed is a Node.js service, dockerized and deployable on any cloud provider or hostable on premise.
 It is continuously running two core loops:

 1. `Fetch beacon data` - Each `triggers.signedApiUpdates` entry defines a group of templates.
-Pusher makes a template request to the API specified in the OIS to get the template data.
-Pusher's wallet is used to sign the responses and these are then saved to in-memory storage.
+Airnode feed makes a template request to the API specified in the OIS to get the template data.
+Airnode feed's wallet is used to sign the responses and these are then saved to in-memory storage.
 2. `Push signed beacon data to signed API` - For each `triggers.signedApiUpdates`, periodically checks the in-memory storage and pushes the signed data to the configured API.

 ## Local development

-The pusher needs a configuration in order to run.
+The Airnode feed needs a configuration in order to run.
 The `config` folder contains example configuration which uses:

 - [Nodary](https://nodary.io/) as the data provider, from which the data is fetched.
 - Signed API running on `http://localhost:8090` where the data is pushed.

-To start the the pusher in dev mode run the following:
+To start the the Airnode feed in dev mode run the following:

-1. `cp config/pusher.example.json config/pusher.json` - To copy the pusher configuration from the example.
-Note, the `pusher.json` file is ignored by git.
+1. `cp config/airnode-feed.example.json config/airnode-feed.json` - To copy the Airnode feed configuration from the
+   example.
+Note, the `airnode-feed.json` file is ignored by git.
 If you are using Docker Desktop, you need to change the URL from localhost to `host.docker.internal`.
 For example:

    ```jsonc
    "url": "http://host.docker.internal:8090"